 This museum is no cheesy collection.

-Hormel folks have done a fine job of capturing the history of their preserved meat-food product through displays of packaging, ads and pop culture references.
+The Hormel folks have done a fine job of capturing the history of their preserved meat-food product through displays of packaging, ads and pop culture references.

-attention is given to the love-hate relationship between
+Special attention is given to the love-hate relationship between

 GIs and Spam.